-- (g) (h) Special Provisions.
+- (g)Special Provisions.
 Special provisions shall be as follows: - 1.
-No less than fifteen percent (15%), nor more than eighty-five percent (85%), of the floor area of any structure shall be required to be residential uses. - 2.
-Only one (1) principal structure shall be permitted per MU-1 site. - 3.
+No less than fifteen percent (15%), nor more than eighty-five percent (85%), of the floor area of any structure shall be required to be residential uses.

+- 2. Only one (1) principal structure shall be permitted per MU-1 site. - 3.
 All residential uses shall be required to be in the same structure as nonresidential uses. - 4.
 Within the Infill and Redevelopment Area, at least sixty percent (60%) of the front building wall shall be required to be built at the zero-foot setback line.
-When the Planning Commission requires additional sidewalk or pedestrian areas are provided, the edge of the pedestrian area shall be construed as the zero-foot setback.
+When additional sidewalk or pedestrian areas are provided, the edge of the pedestrian area shall be construed as the zero-foot setback.
 Where a sight distance triangle is required, the sight distance line shall be construed as the zero-foot setback; and for buildings facing on two (2) streets, only the longest front building face shall be subject to this requirement. - 5.
-Signage shall be as permitted and restricted under Section 17-11(e) for a P-1 zone.
+Signage shall be as permitted and restricted under Section 17-11(e).